NavaraCloudServices/github-copilot-groundschool/exercisefiles/README.md

 Now that we have the new functionality added and tests covering it, lets create a Dockerfile to host your application

-Build the image using Copilot and expose the port `3000`.
+Build the image using GitHub Copilot and expose the port `3000`.
 Use all the GitHub Copilot features you want.